GuoBioinfoLab/TCellSI/README.md

 # Senescence              0.5921543   0.5725185   0.2896508
 ```

 #If you want to apply this method to other cell states that interest you, you should compile a reference spectrum and prepare specific marker gene sets of your cell states.
 You can then calculate the scores for your cell states using the following function.
+If you choose not to provide a reference expression spectrum but to do the calculation directly, you can use the parameter ref=FALSE.

 ```
-OtherScores <- CSS_Calculate‎(sample_expression, reference = XXX, markers = XXX)
+OtherScores <- CSS_Calculate‎(sample_expression, ref=TRUE, reference = XXX, markers = XXX)
 ```

 #Forms of reference and markers look like:

 ```